 Qualitative benefit valuations are not the easiest to measure.
 They can vary per person.
 For instance, health insurance coverage may be much more heavily weighted by an employee with many pre-existing conditions.
 I am not at all surprised that medical benefits came in first, because they cover the most primitive human need: our health.
 There is a lot of security in that.
 The third place finisher, vacation time, provides a ton of value in the ‘quality of life’ area.
 Makes sense, right?

-My employer gives a 50% 401K match on up to the maximum allowed 401k contribution.
-That equates to $8,250 in 2009, far more than the $1,200 value on medical insurance.
+My employer gave a 50% 401K match on up to the maximum allowed 401K contribution.
+That equates to $11,250 in 2023.
 Additionally, it also provides a ton of future qualitative value in the hopes that it will lead to an early and/or higher income retirement.
 Stock options came in dead last for me, and very few of you picked them as your top choice, because they offer little guaranteed monetary value, and just about zero qualitative value.

 What does this Mean for you?